BBÖ 1170.2: History

 In light of the planned advancing electrification of the Western Railway from Salzburg towards Vienna, in the early 1930s there was a need for general purpose engines for a hilly route.
 These were required to be both suitable for light passenger services at 80 km/h and able to pull 800 ton freight trains up a 10‰ gradient at 47 km/h.

 Due to the changed requirements compared to the classes 1170 und 1170.1, the electrical part had to be completely redesigned, while the Bo'Bo' wheel arrangement as well as the Sécheron quill drive were to remain the same.

 The electrical part was jointly taken over by all major electrical companies represented in Austria, AEG, Brown Boveri, ELIN, and Siemens-Schuckert.
 These had formed the ABES consortium and from then on took turns leading the development of new Austrian locomotive classes.

 The only remaining Austrian locomotive manufacturer, Lokomotivfabrik Floridsdorf, supplied the mechanical part, which was a further development of the class 1170.1.

 Initially, eight locomotives of this class were delivered between 1934 and 1936.

-Then, 1170.209–233 were delivered between 1938 and 1939, i.e. some of them already directly to the Deutsche Reichsbahn, which renumbered these vehicles as class E 45.2 and ordered eight more of them.

-Thus, a total of 41 locomotives of this class were built.
+Then, 1170.209–233 were delivered between 1938 and 1939 with some of them directly to the Deutsche Reichsbahn, which renumbered these vehicles as class E 45.2 and ordered eight more of them with a total of 41 locomotives of this class built.

 The first batch of engines differed from the later ones in terms of roof shape and roof equipment.

 Their carbodies were also designed differently, featuring end gangway connections to the train and diagonally arranged cab doors opening to the front.
 During later modifications, these differences were eliminated and the external appearance of the locomotives was harmonized across the class members.

 Locomotives 1170.219–228 were not fitted with electric breaks, while numbers 229 to 233 had multiple-unit controls intended for use on the Tauern Railway.